hrz8/kitara-store/README.md

 - if you want to run the endpoint manually to create an order, here is the available routes and endpoint:

-    1. `POST /api/v1/orders`: Create new ordery
+    1. `POST /api/v1/orders`: Create new order

         available productIds: